T/E is in the news again and not for its test scores.

 Maggie Gaines says her daughter Margot has trouble with transitions, not unusual for kids with intellectual disabilities.
 Margot simply didn’t want to leave her morning classroom.

-But the district had retooled its threat-assessment policy in 2018 after a brouhaha over anti-Semitic threats at T/E Middle School and a rash of school shootings nationwide.
+But the district had retooled its threat-assessment policy in 2018 after widely publicized anti-Semitic threats at T/E Middle School and a rash of school shootings nationwide.
 The new policy required a “consult” with police, the district says.

 And so, police were called.
 Even though the principal and the teacher agreed that Margot “didn’t know what she was saying and said she didn’t want to hurt her teacher,” Gaines says.
 “I shoot mommy, I shoot Daddy, I shoot my brother,” the little girl reportedly told them, oblivious.